occlum/occlum/docs/readthedocs/docs/source/tools/copy_bom.md

 ## known limitations

 - The use of wildcard(like *) in files or directories is not supported.
 It may result in `copy_bom` behaving incorrectly.
+To achieve a similar purpose, directly add `/` after the directory name to copy all contents in the directory while not copying the directory itself.
 - If we create symbolic link in bom file, it will always delete the old link and create a new one.
 It will change the modification time of the symbolic link.
 - Environmental variables pointing to an empty value may fail to resolve.

+## Demos

+Now all the Occlum [demos](https://github.com/occlum/occlum/tree/master/demos) are using **copy_bom** tool to generate Occlum file system.
+There is also a [tutorial](https://occlum.readthedocs.io/en/latest/tutorials/gen_occlum_instance.html) to give insight of Occlum instance generation using **copy_bom**.